Diya923/Telecom-Customer-Churn-SQL/README.md

-#Telecom Customer Churn Analysis Using SQL
+#**Telecom Customer Churn Analysis Using SQL**

 ##Project Overview

 This project analyzes customer churn for a telecommunications company using SQL and MySQL.
 The objective is to identify customer churn patterns, revenue loss, customer segments, and factors associated with customer churn.

+##Dataset

+The dataset used in this project is the Telco Customer Churn dataset, obtained from Kaggle.

+The dataset contains customer information related to demographics, services, billing, tenure, contract type, and churn status.

+**Source:** Kaggle – Telco Customer Churn Dataset

 ##Business Problem